tomgxz/Kraken/README.md

 <img alt="Squarespace research image: grid construction diagram" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchSquarespace10.png?raw=true" width="640"/>

-By selecting text, you get a popup that displays the text formatting options.
-Whenever you click on an element, you get a different popup that displays the design options for said element
+Selecting text gives the user a popup that displays the text formatting options.
+Whenever the user clicks on an element, they get a different popup that displays the design options for said element.

 <img alt="Squarespace research image: text edit and style popup" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchSquarespace11.png?raw=true" width="640"/>

 ##### Parts I can apply to my project
-My solution will have the option to preview and use templates in a similar way to how Squarespace does it, along with their grid positioning system, which is, for lack of a better phrase, an "industry standard."
-There will also be a similar formatting option setup, but in will be docked on the right hand side with all of the formatting in the same place.
+This solution will have the option to preview and use templates similarly to how Squarespace does it, along with their grid positioning system, which is, for lack of a better phrase, an "industry standard."
+There will also be a similar formatting option setup, but it will be docked on the right-hand side with all the formatting settings in the same place.

-Squarespace also offers a variety of features such as e-commerce integration, SEO tools, analytics, 24/7 customer support, and a Content Management System (CMS) that allows users to easily update and manage their website's content.
-Although these features are useful in a website builder, I do not particularly intend on including them in the first release of my solution as I am aware of the timeframe that I have, and how long these features would take to make.
-My system would have a CMS, but not at the scale or capability of Squarespace's.
+Squarespace also offers a variety of features such as e-commerce integration, SEO tools, analytics, 24/7 customer support, and a Content Management System (CMS) that allows users to update and manage their website's content easily.
+Although these features are useful in a website builder, I intend not to include them in the solution's first release due to the timeframe for it and how long these features would take to make.
+This solution would have a CMS, but not at the scale or capability of Squarespace.

 #### Existing solution - Zyro
 Zyro also uses an assistant to help the user understand how to use their editor.